 The housing authority does not screen tenants, the owner of the property accepts applications directly.
 You need to have a written document that lists your criteria for how you will review applications.
 You can decide how you screen candidates.
 Be sure to check their previous history with landlords, their credit and if they have a criminal background.
 However, you need to check the tenant’s income to see if they qualify for your unit.
 You also must make sure that at least one person in the unit is not a student.
 You need to ask the tenant to sign a Tenant Income Certification form stating that all given information about income and family size is true.

 Additionally, if you want to charge the tenant for utilities, it needs to be deducted from the rent as a utility allowance.
 So, if your property can rent at $400, but the Department of Housing and Urban Development has designated the utility allowance in your area as $75, you can only charge $325 in rent.
 The pro is that if your tenant spends more than their allowance, they are still responsible for paying for the utilities.
 The negative is that if the tenant spends less than that on utilities, you are still restricted to charging them $325 if they’re paying for utilities.

 If the median income for your area decreases, you are protected from having to lower your rent.
 If your property was open for occupancy when that median income was in effect you can continue to use it.
 However, if the median income increases, your rent can too!

 You cannot discriminate based on race, color, national origin, disability, marital status, religion or sex.
-You cannot refuse a Section 8 voucher for a reason that you would not refuse someone without a Section 8 voucher.
+You cannot refuse a Housing Choice Voucher for a reason that you would not refuse someone without a Housing Choice Voucher.
 For example, if you allow tenants to have pets, you cannot refuse a Section 8 tenant because they have a pet.